 Credit unions.
 What are they and how do they work?

-There are lots of reasons why people are choosing credit unions over banks but here are a few of the main ones:
+There are lots of reasons why people pick credit unions over banks but the main ones are:

-• Having a poor credit rating or having difficulties opening an account with a high street bank
+• A poor credit rating or difficulty opening a high street bank account

-• Supporting a local cooperative that doesn’t make a profit for shareholders
+• Supporting a local cooperative that does not profit shareholders

 • Having the flexibility to save what they can, when they want to